Jswears/recipes-app/recipes-frontend/README.md

   - Initial rendering and UI element tests
   - Input functionality tests (typing, clearing, handling special characters)
   - Accessibility and error handling tests

+This documentation ensures that developers have the flexibility to either connect to a MongoDB backend or use local mock data for development and testing.